 - SSB-based inter-frequency measurement object without measurement gap for UE capable of interFrequencyMeas-NoGap in clause 9.3.9, when

-- all of the SMTC occasions of this inter-frequency measurement object are overlapped with the measurement gap or associated measurement gap in concurrent measurement gaps, or
+- all of the SMTC occasions of this inter-frequency measurement object are overlapped with the measurement gap or associated measurement gap in concurrent [GAPs], or

-- part of the SMTC occasions of this inter-frequency measurement object are overlapped with the associated measurement gap and all the SMTC occasions of this inter-frequency measurement object are overlapped with the union of concurrent measurement gaps, or
+- part of the SMTC occasions of this inter-frequency measurement object are overlapped with the associated measurement gap and all the SMTC occasions of this inter-frequency measurement object are overlapped with the union of concurrent [GAPs], or

-- part of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap or associated measurement gap in concurrent measurement gaps and the flag interFrequencyConfig-NoGap-r16 is not configured by the Network.
+- part of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap or associated measurement gap in concurrent [GAPs] and the flag interFrequencyConfig-NoGap-r16 is not configured by the Network.

 - NR PRS-based measurements for positioning in clause 9.9.